 So, how does this type of online program have such an impact on the productivity of an organization?
 Virtual labs with LMS integration actually feature considerable advantages over other methods of teaching.

-Without the need to rent or reserve physical classrooms, purchase computers, spend on travel expenses or other logistical costs and expensive equipment, virtual labs are a much cheaper alternative to traditional classes.
+Without the need to rent or reserve physical classrooms, purchase computers, and spend on travel expenses or other logistical costs and expensive equipment, virtual labs are a much cheaper alternative to traditional classes.
 Learners can connect and engage with the software from anywhere and student management is a breeze.

 Any lesson planner can attest to the difficulty of managing multiple classes and lining up lessons to fit into everybody’s busy schedule.
 This issue is especially prevalent in the business world.